AI agents, applied

 how the weights are stored with reduced precision on disk for local execution — GGUF for llama.cpp, MLX safetensors for MLX, JANG for mavericks.

-The pieces nearest the users (server / harness / frontend) do not care so much about the details of how the compute happens, and are generally less coupled.
-The compute parts (model / quantization / runtime) can be tightly coupled.
+These interact in idiosyncratic ways.
+Some things interchangeable, others not.
+The compute parts (model / quantization / runtime) can often be tightly coupled.
+The pieces nearest the users (server / harness / frontend) generally do not care so much about the details of how the compute happens, and tend to be less coupled.

 1.2 What a harness does

-The harness layer takes a model server (something OpenAI- or Anthropic-API-like, typically) and gives us agentic behaviour on top of it.
+The harness layer takes a model server (an HTTP endpoint talking in JSON) and uses a repeated cycle of specially-interpret chats to get agentic behaviour out of it.
 Several affordances are used in modern agents:

 • Conversation state.
 Maintain a thread of messages across turns; decide when to compact older turns to fit the context window.